damianhakert/damianhakert.github.io/source/posts/2016-08-07-posting-to-your-gitlab-pages-blog-from-ios.html.md

 ![Creating a new file in Working Copy](images/blogimages/posting-to-your-gitlab-pages-blog-from-ios/wc-add-new-file-annotated.png)

-Now that you're on a new branch, navigate your repository to the folder where posts go.
-In Hugo, this is `/content/post`&mdash;navigating here, you should see all of your existing posts listed.
+Now that you're on a new branch, navigate within your repository to the folder where posts go.
+In Hugo's default [setup][hugoquickstart], this is `/content/post`&mdash;
+navigating here, you should see all of your existing posts listed.
 To add a new file, tap the **&#43;** button in the top-right of the navigation bar, and from the sheet that pops up, tap **Create text file**.
 Give the file a name (e.g., `title-of-article.md`).
 If you like, tap on the newly-created file to view details, then go back.

 ### Opening the file for editing